Battle of Douma: Government counteroffensive

 On 25 January BBC reporter, Jeremy Bowen, filed an audio-report from Douma, reporting that the centre of Douma was in the hands of the opposition.
 In his report, Bowen spoke to protesters and to armed opposition forces manning checkpoints.
 The next day, the Syrian army stormed Douma, entering the city from all sides, conducting house to house raids to arrest opponents according to activists, who added that the army was meeting no resistance.
-However, reports varied about the opposition government forces faced in Douma and also other towns in the Damascus suburbs of Arbin, Zamalka, Jisreen, and Harasta.
+However, reports varied about the opposition faced government forces in Douma and also other towns in the Damascus suburbs of Arbin, Zamalka, Jisreen, and Harasta.

 According to some reports, government soldiers met heavy resistance from the armed opposition, and Hussein Makhlouf, the governor of rural Damascus, was quoted by Reuters as saying that the government was planning on discussing a ceasefire with the opposition controlled suburbs as was done in Zabadani.
 At the police hospital in Harasta, the staff said that most of the Damascus suburbs were out of government control and that opposition fighters were targeting individuals related to the government.
 They also claimed that snipers had made their nest in some of the minarets.
 Some veiled women in government controlled parts of Harasta also claimed that the opposition fighters in the suburb did not belong to Free Syrian Army, however, given the fighting conditions it was impossible to verify either the opposition or government claims.